PanDAWMS/panda-docs/docs/source/installation/server.rst

 .. prompt:: bash

- pip install panda-server
+ pip install panda-server[<database type>]

 which will install panda-server, panda-common, and dependent python packages.
+The ``<database type>`` is oracle, postgres, or mysql depending on your database backend.

 If the latest panda-server in the git master repository is required,